C. F. D. Moule: Ecclesiastical and academic career

+He served on the advisory board for Peake's Commentary on the Bible (1962), and contributed the article on Colossians and Philemon.

 He influenced many students who now hold chairs of divinity – including his successor as Lady Margaret's Professor, Graham Stanton – or who rose high within the Anglican hierarchy, including future Archbishop of Canterbury Rowan Williams (Moule officiated at his wedding) and Archbishop of York John Sentamu.
 His first doctoral student was Margaret Thrall (PhD, 1960), who herself became a New Testament scholar.
 A humble, prayerful man, of slim build and small stature, he held a profound faith.
 A friend, Joachim Jeremias, said, "In him could be seen no trace of original sin."
 Like his great-uncle, he became known affectionately as "Holy Mouley".

 He was a leading advocate for the Ridley Hall in the early 1970s, when it was threatened with closure.
 He retired in 1976 and lived at Ridley Hall until 1980, acting as New Testament tutor.
 He moved to Pevensey in Sussex in 1981, close to his friend, Bishop Stanley Betts.
 He continued to preach into his 90s.

 He became an honorary Doctorate of Divinity at St Andrew's University in 1958, and won the British Academy's Burkitt Medal for Biblical Studies in 1970.
 He was appointed Commander of the Order of the British Empire in 1985 for his services to New Testament studies and became an honorary Doctor of Divinity at Cambridge in 1988, in celebration of his 80th birthday.

 He moved to a nursing home in Dorset in 2003, to be near his family.
 He died on 30 September 2007 in Leigh, Dorset, aged 98.
 He never married.